fiorenzo1963/es100-wwvb-refclock/README.md

 Python test code and Shared memory NTP reference clock for Everset es100 WWVB receiver

 ## Description
 This repository contains software to interface with Everset es100 WWVB receiver.
-This receiver is dual-antenna software-defined radioclock which gets the timestamp code transmitted by NIST's WWVB radio station in Fort Collins, Colorado.
+This receiver is a dual-antenna software-defined radioclock which gets the timestamp code transmitted by NIST's WWVB 60 kHz radio station in Fort Collins, Colorado.
 The test code is written in Python for ease of use, developed and tested on Raspberry PI 3.

 Currently only the test code is implemented.
 Once it becomes feature complete I'll write the NTP SHM refclock driver based on the test code.
 Using python for test code allows for quick prototyping and can be easily copied and reused by anyne who is not familiar with C.